Artsplendr/AgenticAI-Project5-Procurement-Supplier-Negotiation-Copilot/README.md

 	•	Deterministic decision logic
 Trade predictions and policy checks are rule-based and explainable, not model “intuition”.
 	•	Bounded LLM usage
-The LLM is used only for:
+The LLM is used for:
 	•	language understanding (classification, extraction)
 	•	natural-language drafting
-It never decides prices, concessions, or approvals.

 In short:
 the LLM writes and reads; the agent reasons and remembers.